 Dot plots colored by channel with signaling

-(click to expand - dot plots colored by channel reveal signaling)
+(dot plots colored by channel reveal signaling)

 Dot plots colored by channel can help with gating

-(Working Illustration configuration for dot plots colored by channel)
+(Layout settings for plots colored by channel)

 There are two plotting methods for dot plots colored by channel: Binned Pixels and Stacked Dots.